*Updated 2024

 The unhealthy choice

 Binge-watching doesn’t only impact your sleep.
 A Scottish study from the University of Glasgow asserts that watching more than 2 hours and 12 minutes of television a day is not only bad for your mental and physical health but can actually lead to an early death.
-Spending long periods of time sitting in one place can slow your metabolism and contribute to developing potentially fatal blood clots.
+Spending long periods sitting in one place can slow your metabolism and contribute to developing potentially fatal blood clots.
 Not to mention that binge-watching may lead to binge-eating.
 While binge-watching may feel good in the moment, your body may disagree long-term.

 Most shows aren’t designed for binge-watching